SurajGummadi/COVID-19/README.md

-Thank to the creators of the The Coronavirus app which is added behind the hyperlink COVID statistics Visit the link to no more
+Thank to the creators of the The Coronavirus app which is added behind the hyperlink COVID statistics Visit the link to know more
 ( https://www.buymeacoffee.com/tGJba8O .)